Rehab Center for Seniors Near Me

 In the same five years that the rate of opioid prescriptions increased, benzodiazepine prescriptions also increased – by 12 percent, still faster than the rate at which the senior citizen population was increasing.
 By 2014, there were 28.4 million prescriptions for benzodiazepines just for people ages 65 and older.

-Alcohol Use Disorder and Problem Drinking
+Alcohol Use Disorder and Binge Drinking in Senior Adults

 Although senior citizens receive multiple prescriptions for several potent substances, the most abused intoxicating drug was alcohol.
 Reportedly, close to 3 million Americans ages 55 and older struggle with alcohol abuse, and that number is expected to reach 6 million by 2020.